 Hagia Sophia Museum

-It should be the most famous and well-known architecture in the city.
+Hagia Sophia should be the most famous and well-known architecture in Istanbul.
+Hagia Sophia’s grandeur lies in its stunning blend of Byzantine and Ottoman influences, exemplified by its massive dome, intricate mosaics, and soaring minarets.
 The Byzantine-style building has gone quite a transformation over the last 1400 years.
 Originally an Orthodox church, then a Roman Catholic church, and later a mosque, and now, it was secularized and converted into a museum.
 (Yet most of the people I know still recognize this place as a “church” and call it a cathedral).
 It was built by the Byzantine emperor and it stood as the largest cathedral in the world for a thousand years until the completion of Seville Cathedral in Spain.

 Do you know?
 Hagia Sophia has been the principal mosque of Istanbul for 500 years, and it was converted into a museum in 1935.
 The Christian ornate mosaics were covered over the centuries as it changes from a church to a mosque.
 A large number of mosaics were uncovered by the research teams after it became a museum.
 That’s why the building is so unique as it housed both Christian and Islamic religious elements on such a large scale in one place (and in Byzantine-style).

 Step inside and be awe-inspired by the vast interior adorned with breathtaking artwork, including mesmerizing frescoes and gilded decorations.
 The sheer scale and intricate design of the structure are awe-inspiring, evoking a sense of wonder and reverence.